When: 5 October 2017

-In a stunt to promote Nitro Circus heading to The O2 next year, renowned daredevil stuntman Travis Pastrana performed a world-first motorcycle backflip between two barges on the water.
+In a stunt to promote Nitro Circus heading to The O2 in 2018, renowned daredevil stuntman Travis Pastrana performed a world-first motorcycle backflip between two barges on the water.

 Although the jump itself may have been over in a matter of heart-pumping seconds, the work behind making it happen was a much longer process!

 HOW LIVETT'S MADE IT HAPPEN/

 The start of Travis’ journey on the Thames came months before, as Livett’s set out to find a suitable location for the stunt.
 Our mooring Orchard Buoy at Blackwall Point, Greenwich, was chosen, ideal due to its unbroken backdrop view of The O2, the very arena the stunt was intended to promote ticket sales for.

 Once the location was agreed upon, Livett’s set out working out a methodology which would ensure the stunt was successful.
 We worked closely with the Port of London Authority (PLA) to gain permissions, which included a detailed risk assessment and meetings with harbour masters to work out how the stunt could be achieved safely but with maximum effect.

 We also worked closely with the production team behind it to come up with the most suitable barges for the stunt.
 The crucial factors in play here were that the barges had to be fixed in position but also be an appropriate length for Travis to both gain enough speed for take off and have enough room to come to a safe stop on the other side.
 Whilst the necessary barges were secured, permissions were granted and the time came for us to carry out the work.